iahsanujunda/iahsanujunda.github.io/source/_posts/2022-07-Does-FromSoft-explicitly-program-Malenia-to-skip-waterfowl-dance.md

 I shot for consistently not dying in 4 minutes, if she didn't do waterfowl dance within those 4 minutes then it is counted towards `x`.
 The reason I choose 4 minutes is also the result of looking up online.
 Beating Malenia is quite a big deal especially during early days of Elden Ring release, so people have been posting their win over her.
 I study the approximate average time needed to beat Malenia from those clips.
 One channel owned by youtuber [KleinTsuboi](https://www.youtube.com/channel/UCDUpJh1Ek3plo34sGriwe-w) has been especially helpful, as they post hours and hours worth of samples.
 KleinTsuboi themself is a legend among Elden Ring community due to their character aptly named "Let Me Solo Her" has helped thousands of struggling tarnished in fighting -and winning- against Malenia alone.

+I record some of my sample collection run against Malenia on instagram.
+If you fancy watching me getting floored, [check this out](https://www.instagram.com/stories/highlights/18046330489350533/).

 Once I managed to consistently stayed alive for 4 minutes, I collect the sample and observed that Malenia skip waterfowl dance once in 29 fights.

 To run the binomial test, I simply use the `scipy.stats.binom_test` function.